 - iPhone 6s Plus

-On these devices, find the serial number in Settings and the IMEI/MEID (the MEID is the first 14 digits of the IMEI) on the back.
-If you need support but you can't view the Settings menu, you can use the IMEI/MEID instead of the serial number:
+On the following devices, find the serial number in Settings and the IMEI/MEID (the MEID is the first 14 digits of the IMEI) on the back:

 - iPhone 6